-Mortgage giants Fannie Mae has rolled out a new program that allows lenders to skip the collection of many documents that borrowers may need to submit.
+Mortgage giants, Fannie Mae and Freddie Mac, have rolled out a new program that allows lenders to skip the collection of many documents that borrowers may need to submit.
 Lenders may be able to access third-party verification portals electronically for everything they need including W-2s, bank statements, and pay stubs.
-Now, this doesn’t eliminate all the paperwork because at the end of buying a home or refinancing you still have a lot of documents to sign, but this could simplify all of the paperwork needed to start the application.
+Now, this doesn’t eliminate all the paperwork, because at the end of buying a home or refinancing you still have a lot of documents to sign, but this could simplify all of the paperwork needed to start the application.

 Your employer, as well as your bank, already has all of this information that is needed to apply for a loan.
 Asking borrowers to produce the evidence of income that employers already have just adds to the confusion and frustration of applying for a home loan.
-We want to be simple and streamline and this is just one way to do it.
+Right Choice Mortgage wants to be simple and streamline and this is just one way to do it.

-Fannie Mae is giving letters access to a nationwide database through what’s called Desktop Underwriter, a computerized verification system that analyzes a large share of loan applications in the country.
+Fannie Mae is giving lenders access to a nationwide database through what’s called Desktop Underwriter, a computerized verification system that analyzes a large share of loan applications in the country.

-Mortgage credit and verification companies such as Equifax and Experian will provide lenders a direct check qualification eligibility that connects with employers, banks, and even the IRS.
+Mortgage credit and verification companies such as Equifax, Trans Union and Experian will provide lenders a direct check qualification eligibility that connects with employers, banks, and even the IRS.

 This is really to minimize mistakes and make it easier for borrowers to apply for a loan without waiting for W-2, collecting data that may or may not be correct or current, and get the information directly to the lenders.
 This can also alleviate all of the faxing, scanning, mailings and even hand delivering piles of documentation.